stamen/map-gl-style-recurse/README.md

-# Mapbox GL Performance Linter
+# Mapbox GL Recurse Style

-Lints styles for best practices to improve performance.

-For general style linting to confirm a valid stylesheet, see [`mapbox-gl-style-linter`](https://github.com/stamen/mapbox-gl-style-linter/).
+Recurses a Mapbox GL style to allow application of transformation and lint functions to property values.